foliant-docs/foliantcontrib.history/README.md

 `changelog`
 :   Path to changelog file.
 Changelogs must be located at the same paths in all listed repositories.

-`title`
-:   Content of the top-level heading of the target Markdown content of generated history.

 `source_heading_level`
 :   Level of headings that precede descriptions of releases in the source Markdown content.
 It must be the same for all listed repositories.

-`target_top_level`
+`target_heading_level`
-:   Level of the heading that contains the `title` value in the target Markdown content of generated history.
+:   Level of headings that precede descriptions of releases in the target Markdown content of generated history.

 `date_format`
 :   Output date format to use in the target Markdown content.
 If the default value `year_first` is used, the date “September 4, 2019” will be represented as `2019-09-04`.
 If the `day_first` value is used, this date will be represented as `04.09.2019`.